 After a 2016 audit of the original KCMO bike plan criticized the City for its lack of progress on the document adopted in 2001, city leaders took action to refresh the plan.
-The City Planning department recently submitted a first draft of the new Kansas City, Missouri Bike Plan to the steering committee for review, and the City should have updates for us soon!
+The draft plan is awaiting consideration by the new City Council.

 - Visit the City's Bike Plan webpage